circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 If we were to change the first step in our example Dockerfile—perhaps we want to pull from a different Elixir base image—then our entire cache for this image would be invalidated, even if every other part of our Dockerfile stayed the same.

-## Video: overview of docker layer caching
+## Video: overview of Docker Layer Caching
 {:.no_toc}

 In the video example, the job runs all of the steps in a Dockerfile with the `docker_layer_caching: true` for the `setup_remote_docker` step.
 On subsequent runs of that job, steps that haven't changed in the Dockerfile, will be reused.
 So, the first run takes over two minutes to build the Docker image.
 If nothing changes in the Dockerfile before the second run, those steps happen instantly, in zero seconds.